 3.6 Brigstock village lies in the Harper's Brook Character Area which extends from Islip to Stanion.
-Characterising the area is a general predominance of arable farmland, although significant areas of calcareous grassland and pockets of improved pasture are evident surrounding the village.
-Field sizes vary considerably and the majority are irregular in shape.
-Woodland cover is limited, although there are a number of well-wooded boundaries and areas of tree cover adjacent to Harper's Brook which combine to create the sense of a reasonably well wooded landscape.
+Characterising the of improved pasture are evident surrounding the village.
+Field sizes vary considerably and the majority are irregular adjacent to Harper's Brook which combine to create the sense of a reasonably well wooded landscape.